What Is a Mesothelioma Claim?

 Statute of Limitations on Asbestos Claims

-Statutes of limitations vary by state, with most limiting mesothelioma claims to 2-3 years after mesothelioma, asbestosis, lung cancer, or another asbestos-related disease diagnosis.
+Statutes of limitations vary by state, with most limiting mesothelioma claims to 2-3 years after a mesothelioma, asbestosis, lung cancer, or another asbestos-related disease diagnosis.
 You will not be able to file your claim if the statute of limitations passes.

 Work with an experienced mesothelioma attorney to file your claim within the deadline, as statutes of limitations can vary significantly with each case due to different laws and other factors.
 For example, if you were exposed to asbestos in one state but now live in another, you may need to file your claim within the first state’s statute of limitations.

 Mesothelioma Insurance Claims and Other Benefits

 Those with mesothelioma often qualify for insurance payouts since this type of cancer requires intensive and costly medical treatment.

 Types of mesothelioma insurance claims include:

 - Private insurance: Over 67% of the U.S. population had private health insurance as of 2018, according to the Census Bureau.
 Mesothelioma victims should see what their policy covers to determine how much money they will need to pay out of pocket.

 - Social Security Disability Insurance (SSDI): This government-sponsored form of insurance is available to those under the age of 65, provided they have worked long enough to qualify.

 Though not every expense may be covered, these insurance programs can provide compensation to help victims afford mesothelioma treatment and cover other medical expenses.

 However, this type of claim can actually limit the compensation a victim may receive from a settlement or a trial verdict through liens.
 Liens allow the insurers who fund workers’ compensation to get a cut of any money awarded through legal action.

-To learn more about workers’ compensation claims and how it affects other forms of compensation you may receive, consult with a mesothelioma lawyer.
+To learn more about workers’ compensation claims and how it affects other forms of compensation you may receive, consult with a mesothelioma attorney.

 VA benefits include: